The DVLA and Selling Your Car

 With more than 40 million vehicles in their database, the DVLA records can help car buyers make their next purchase with confidence.

-The database details help with identifying stolen or cloned registration details, and making sure cars are taxed correctly and have a valid MOT as well as ownership details.
+The database helps with identifying stolen or cloned registration details, and making sure cars are taxed correctly as well as having a valid MOT it also holds ownership details.
 You can also check the current and past registered keepers to make sure you’re dealing with the actual owner of the car.

 Other details held by the DVLA include the year of manufacture, engine capacity, fuel type, colour, and the tax rates you’ll pay as an owner.